- About Us

 (4) Event--A financial transaction or instrument that fails to provide payment to a Retailer and results in a Retailer making one or more delinquent payments to one or more Sellers.

-(6) Retailer--A package store permittee, wine only package store permittee, private club permittee, private club exemption certificate permittee, mixed beverage permittee, or other retailer, and their agents, servants and employees.
-For purposes of this section, the holder of a winery permit issued under Chapter 16 of the Code is a retailer when the winery permit holder purchases wine from the holder of a wholesaler's permit issued under Chapter 19 of the Code for resale to ultimate consumers in unbroken packages.
+(6) Retailer--A package store permittee, wine only package store permittee, private club permittee, private club exemption certificate permittee, mixed beverage permittee, or other Retailer, and their agents, servants and employees.
+For purposes of this section, the holder of a winery permit issued under Chapter 16 of the Code is a Retailer when the winery permit holder purchases wine from the holder of a wholesaler's permit issued under Chapter 19 of the Code for resale to ultimate consumers in unbroken packages.
+For purposes of this section and pursuant to Code §109.64, the holder of an industrial permit under Chapter 38 of the Code is treated in the same manner as a Retailer when the industrial permit holder makes a bulk purchase of liquor from the holder of a wholesaler’s permit issued under Chapter 19 of the Code.

 (c) Invoices.
 A delivery of alcoholic beverages by a Seller, to a Retailer, must be accompanied by an invoice of sale showing the name and permit number of the Seller and the Retailer, a full description of the alcoholic beverages, the price and terms of sale, and the place and date of delivery.